 At this time GDPR requires pseudonymisation.
 Put simply, this means that an identifier (code) is added to sections of personal information which links this information together.
 The pieces of information are then separated.
 Without the code, your personal information and identity cannot be linked together.
 As stated, we do not at this time collect or store any of your personal information through our websites.
 Almost all web applications using a Content Management System (CMS), e.g. WordPress (this site), Joomla, Drupal, Wix, Weebly etc do not yet comply with this part of the legislation.
 For example, as of 2018, there are nearly 500 million WordPress sites on the web and none of them yet meet this requirement.
 It will take some time for this change to be developed by the application developers.
 As soon as it is available, then we shall implement it on all our websites.

-For our website we use a reputable UK hosting company.
+For all our websites we use a reputable UK hosting company.
 The hosting company industry is largely unregulated and many of the largest companies do not use sufficient levels of diligence to prevent hacking or other data breaches.
 The company we use complies with the Data Protection Act 1998 and has numerous measures to prevent compromise of websites and data.
 Our sites are secured in a ‘container’ that includes round the clock protection from hackers using their customised WAF (Web Application Firewall).
 They also maintain up to date software and have closed the main routes often used by hackers.
-All traffic to/from our site uses encryption via https: (SSL – security certification).
-No website is 100% secure, but at organicinfo.org.uk we endeavour to ensure that everything we do online is as secure as it can be.
+All traffic to/from our sites use encryption via https: (SSL – security certification).
+No website is 100% secure, but at organicinfo.org we endeavour to ensure that everything we do online is as secure as it can be.

-We undertake to report any unlawful data breach relating to our websites or their databases, and any other source from hardware and software used at organicinfo.org.uk.
-We will report this breach to all the required authorities within 72 hours as is the requirement under the GDPR legislation.
+We will report any data breach relating to this website and any of the associated storage.
+We will report this breach to the appropriate authorities within 72 hours as is the requirement under the GDPR legislation.

 If you have an questions or concerns with regard to data or this policy, then please contact: